-Despite the fact that Amsterdam isn’t located by the sea, the Dutch have still managed to create a beach.
+Despite the fact that Amsterdam isn’t located by the sea, the Dutch have still managed to create a whole lot of sandy fun in the form of a manmade beach.
 Blijburg is situated on the artificial island of IJburg.
-Besides swimming and sunbathing, you can attend beach parties here.
+Besides swimming and sunbathing, there are also beach parties hosted regularly on-site.

 Photo credit: Franklin Heijnen

 EYE Film Institute Netherlands comprises four cinemas, a film lab, a 1200-square-metre exhibition room and the biggest film library in the Netherlands.
-Although only the basement section is free of charge, housing a permanent exhibition, the building itself is a modern architectural masterpiece worth seeing.
+The basement section is free of charge and houses a permanent exhibition.
+The building itself is a sight worth seeing!
+We highly recommend taking a few moments to stand outside and marvel at this modern architectural masterpiece.